jaegdi/kpasscli/README.md

 ## SEARCH BEHAVIOR
 ###    Absolute Path
-eg. -item=/root/subpath/subpath/to/entry
+eg. **-item=/root/subpath/subpath/to/entry**

 Searches for an exact match at the specified location in the database.
-It returns the value of the item, per default the password or if the -field parameter is given, the value of this field.
+It returns the value of the item, per default the password or if the -fieldname parameter is given, the value of this field.

 ###    Relative Path
-eg. -item=subpath/to/entry
+eg. **-item=subpath/to/entry**

-Searches through all groups in the keepass-db for a matching subpath.
+Searches through all groups in the keepass-db for a matching subpath with the entry.
 If multiple matches are found, returns with error and lists all matches.

-Otherwise it returns the value of the item, per default the password or if the -field parameter is given, the value of this field.
+Otherwise it returns the value of the item, per default the password, or if the -fieldname parameter is given, the value of this field.

 ###    Simple Name (entry):
+eg.  **-item=entry**

-Searches all entries regardless of location.
+Searches all matching entries regardless of location.
 If multiple matches are found, returns with error and lists all matches.

-Otherwise it returns the value of the item, per default the password or if the -field parameter is given, the value of this field.
+Otherwise it returns the value of the item, per default the password or, if the -fieldname parameter is given, the value of this field.

 ## CONFIGURATION

 Configuration can be provided via a config.yaml file with the following fields:
-- database_path:       Default path to the KeePass database
+- **database_path**:       Default path to the KeePass database
-- default_output:      Default output type (stdout/clipboard)
+- **default_output**:      Default output type (stdout/clipboard)

-## Password retrieval methods
-take care, this can be unsecure if you not protect the password file or the executable properly
 - **password_file**:       file which contains the password to open the keepass db
 - **password_executable**: the path to the executable, that returns the password to open the keepass database.
 This method can be safe, if the executable itself asks for a general password to run it.
+## Password retrieval methods
+take care, this can be unsecure if you not protect the password file or the executable properly

-## ENVIRONMENT
+## ENVIRONMENT VARIABLES
 ###    KPASSCLI_KDBPATH
 Alternative way to specify the KeePass database path
 ###    KPASSCLI_OUT